mariebrandenburg/mariebrandenburg.github.io/_pages/talks.markdown

 permalink: /talks/
 title: talks
 description:
-nav: false
+nav: true
 ---
-Here is a selection of talks (and slides) that I have been giving over the last year.
+Here is a selection of talks that I have been giving over the last year.

+&nbsp;

+---
+### 2021
+---

+#### June 2021
+Nonlinear Algebra Seminar, MPI MiS
+**The Positive Tropicalization of Rank 2 Matrices**

 &nbsp;

 ---
 ### 2020